 Barcelona could easily be called one of the most vegan friend cities in southern Europe.
 The concept of veganism is well understood and there are more and more vegan places opening up every month.
-Zab and I only spent a few days in Barcelona in February so didn’t get to go to quite every single one of them, but we hit some of the highlights and were very gracefully helped by Caitlin of The Vegan Word in prioritising which places to visit, since she lives there.
+Zab and I only spent a few days in Barcelona in February 2016 so didn’t get to go to quite every single one of them, but we hit some of the highlights and were very gracefully helped by Caitlin of The Vegan Word in prioritising which places to visit, since she lived there at the time.

 Sidenote: Caitlin is really cool, and you should definitely hang out with her if you get the chance!

 This is the key used in this guide, which appears directly under the name of each establishment mentioned:

 Which meals are catered for

 The type of food served